Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 16. How Have You Collected And Used Student Data Effectively In Past Roles?

-Simple answer to this question is to compile assessments benchmarking graphs as well as interim test heat maps to determine gaps in intervention across the RtI levels.
+Example Answer: this question is to compile assessments benchmarking graphs as well as interim test heat maps to determine gaps in intervention across the RtI levels.
 Guiding PLC data dives to differentiate reteaching.

 Making student portfolios of work/self reflections on mastery-based progress.
 Reviewing learning styles and SEL abilities to support integration.